TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

-Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated October 2023
+Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated November 2023
 Credit: (dtd) Dan T Davis for his input, testing and suggestions to make a better product......

 Custom Balances works with 2021.1(3056) and newer.